arlonproj/arlon/docs/design.md

   bundle because most if not all CNI providers can be installed as manifests)

 #### gen2

 for gen2 clusters, the Cluster Specification is called the base cluster, which is described in detail [here](https://github.com/arlonproj/arlon/blob/main/docs/baseclusters.md).

-Base cluster manifest consists of :
+A base cluster manifest consists of:

-- A predefined list of Cluster API objects; Cluster, Machines, Machine Deployments, etc. to be deployed in the current namespace.
+- A predefined list of Cluster API objects: Cluster, Machines, Machine Deployments, etc. to be deployed in the current namespace
 - The specific infrastructure provider to be used (e.g aws).ß
-- Kubernetes verion
+- Kubernetes version
-- Cluster templates/ flavors that need to be used for creating the cluster manifest (e.g eks, eks-managedmachinepool).
+- Cluster templates/ flavors that need to be used for creating the cluster manifest (e.g eks, eks-managedmachinepool)

 ### Cluster Preparation

 Once these cluster specifications are created successfully, the next step is to prepare the cluster for deployment.

 #### gen1

 Once the clusterspec is created for a gen-1 cluster, there is no need to prepare a workspace repository to create a new cluster.

 #### gen2

 Once the base cluster manifest is created, the next step is to preare the workspace repository directory in which this base cluster manifest is present.
 This is explained in detail [here](https://github.com/arlonproj/arlon/blob/main/docs/baseclusters.md#preparation)

 ### Cluster Creation

 Now, all the prerequisites for creating a cluster are completed and the cluster can be created/deployed.

 #### Cluster Chart

 The cluster chart is a Helm chart that creates (and optionally applies) the manifests necessary to create a cluster and deploy desired configurations and applications to it as a part of cluster creation, the following resources are created: The profile's Cluster Specification, bundle list and other settings are used to generate values for the cluster chart, and the chart is deployed as a Helm release into the *arlon* namespace in the management cluster.

 Here is a summary of the kinds of resources generated and deployed by the chart: